andyatkinson/rideshare/docs/design_document.md

 ## 2019-11-21

 Add `strong_migrations` gem, which helps prevent migrations that introduce downtime.
 I think this is a great project and wanted to rep it here.
+Add `blazer` gem for a demonstration of data reporting.

 ## 2019-11-15